DSP1994/Martial-Art-Page/README.md

 A unique and eye popping color pallet created using *[coolors.co](https://coolors.co)*.
 Black, red and blue are the senior most colors in Taekwon-Do, so I thought it fitting that these should be represented in the website.
 ![color-scheme](readme-content/images/color-pallet.png)

+I found that these colors matched surprisingly well with the logo I had decided to use on the homepage.
+This was, in all honesty, a happy coincidence that I had not planned for, however it made me realise the importance of ensuring no two colors clashed, and made me very aware of what colors I was using on each webpage going through the project.

 ### Typography

 *dont forget google fonts*